-OPRHP Commissioner Priorities identified for 2022 are:
+OPRHP Commissioner Priorities identified for 2023 are:

-- A. Projects that enhance and/or create opportunities for walkable public spaces for recreation, fitness, community gardens and open space in underserved neighborhoods (i.e., build green space, revitalize existing athletic and recreational facilities, create, and enhance amenities at community gardens and schoolyards). - B. Projects that rehabilitate existing sections of the Empire State Trail, and/or create or enhance multi-use pedestrian and bicycle trails, creating physical and functional connections among already-protected state and local lands, historic sites, greenways, trails (including the Empire State Trail) and waterways.
-For example, projects may include landscape and trail improvements and special features or signage to improve programming and interpretation. - C. Projects that are undertaken by OPRHP Friends organizations or other partner groups that occur in State Parks or Historic Sites.
+- A. Projects that enhance and/or create opportunities for walkable public spaces for recreation, fitness, community gardens and open space in underserved neighborhoods (i.e., build green space, revitalize existing athletic and recreational facilities, create and enhance amenities at community gardens and schoolyards). - B. Projects that enhance, extend, or complement the Empire State Trail and other multi-use pedestrian and bicycle trails, creating physical and functional connections among already-protected state and local lands, historic sites, greenways, trails (including the Empire State Trail) and waterways.
+For example, projects may include landscape and trail improvements and special features or signage to improve programming and interpretation. - C. Projects that enhance sustainability and resilience, for example retro-fitting historic structures and facilities, or propose nature-based solutions to the challenges of climate change in parks and historic properties. - D. Projects that advance and/or complement transformational projects across the State, especially in disadvantaged communities, to address and prepare for the impacts of climate change.
+Priority projects would enhance outdoor recreation while: preserving open space; restoring natural communities, implementing climate resilient infrastructure, and reducing flood risk. - E. Projects that are undertaken by OPRHP Friends organizations or other partner groups that occur in State Parks or Historic Sites.